acdh-oeaw/clarin-curation-module/curation-module-web/src/main/resources/view/markdown/faq.md

 1. **Where does "Expected Content Type" come from?**

-    It is extracted from CMD Records.
+    It is extracted from CMDI Records.
 It is however not specified for all links.

 1. **I have more questions.
 Where can I ask them?**